pynapple-org/pynapple/README.rst

 One way is to do it through Anaconda navigator.
 1. Go to the environments section.
-2. Create button (bottom left).
+2. Clic on create button (bottom left).
-3. Select a fancy name and the recommended python version.
+3. Select a fancy name and the recommended python version (3.6+).
-You can even manage the package versions from there.
+You can even manage the package versions with Anaconda navigator.

 The other way is to do it through the terminal.
-You can follow this documentation for that https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+You can follow this documentation for that:  https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Features
 ========